rcarrata/rcarrata.github.io/_posts/2019-08-26-ocp4_upi_installation_aws.md

 hostedzonename="aa37.sandbox675.opentlc.com"
 ```

-NOTE: Remember to do not include the absolute domain name "with the dot(.) at the end", use the
+NOTE: Remember not to include the absolute domain name "with the dot(.) at the end"; use the
-relative domain name (without the dot(.) at the end"
+relative domain name (without the dot(.) at the end).

 ```
 sed -i -e "s/hostedzonename/$hostedzonename/g" *.json